transpiling/invisible-ts/README.md

 #### Invisible Type checking
 Type-checking without type declarations! ([Type Inference][]).
-As a bonus, your code will get many of type safety with your standard javascript transpiler or interpreter, even if you doesn't use invisible-type checker.
+As a bonus, your code will get many of type safety with your standard javascript transpiler or interpreter, even if you doesn't use Invisible TS checker.

 #### Easy to learn
-No need for big documentation. invisible-type is not a programming language, it designed just to bring type safety to javascript.
+No need for big documentation.
+Invisible TS is not a programming language, it designed just to bring type safety to javascript.

 #### Intuitive, not new syntax
-Even if developer doesn't know anything about [type systems][], hi can assume how client code will work, because invisible-type using standard js:
+Even if developer doesn't know anything about [type systems][], hi can assume how client code will work, because Invisible TS using standard js:
 Type declarations hidden in default values, described by javascript operators (void, ||, &&, undefined, null, Number, Boolean, String, Object).

 #### Variable Type Safety and Inline TypeScript